By Abraham Torres and Cheryl Diaz

 Anthony is gone, but his death leaves a great loss for the world.
 This is not a sanctimonious or overstated claim.
 No contemporary public figure, TV personality or writer, has Bourdain’s insight and empathy to highlight the perspective of the underdog, the marginalized , the colonized, to bring awareness to restaurant worker’s rights, immigrant rights, and human rights, and then seamlessly weave that with a Jim-Morrison-like cool factor, dry wit and understated intellect, who is able to educate and give historical context to the masses, while taking a shot or drinking a beer and eating street food—all of which brought an alternative awareness and understanding of cultural and political issues to his audience—and that can never be replaced.
 It is lost with him forever.

-As a writer and artist, I had aspirations to work with him, to educate him about my food and culture, to further expand his universe through my life’s POV—and to answer his burning question about why Mexican-Americans love Morrissey.
+As a writer and artist, I had aspirations to work with him, to educate him about my food and culture, to further expand his universe through my life’s POV—and to answer his burning question about why Mexican-Americans love Morrissey (it’s none of the great, deep philosophical theories that were told to him and have been written about lately, but that’s another article).
 So the news of his death…well, to put it mildly, sucks.

 But, I am grateful I got to share space with him, albeit from audience setting, at least once.